 Create a Segment

 Even though you can always create a Segment based on the tag added manually, you can also choose to create one automatically.
 The segment will be named after the type of import and date of import - "Contacts imported via <manual_import_type> on <date_of_import>”.

 You can find the imported Segment by navigating to Audience > Saved segments.

 Trigger Segment based automation

-If you have any Segment based automation enabled, you may chose to trigger it for the contacts added to the Segment.
+If you have any Segment based automation enabled, you may choose to trigger it for the contacts added to the Segment.

 In this section, a summary of the file is shown.
 You can see the number of contacts and what tags should be assigned.

 That's it!
-You will be brought back to the imports tab where you will see the progress of your import.
+You will be brought back to the import tab where you will see the progress of your import.
 Click Report to see the detailed statement on how many new and existing contacts have been added as well as how many good/bad emails/phone numbers were found.

 Keep in mind that it might take some time to import all contacts, as Mailchimp limits on how quickly we can pull your data from them.

 Default & Custom

 The list of the fields you can map consists of the default and custom properties.
 We always recommend mapping as many properties with the default fields as possible.
 Therefore it is better to initiate the manual import and assign some of them manually.

 For example, instead of importing the Phone number as a custom property, you may import it from the file and assign it to the default field in Omnisend.
 The same goes for the Birthday date.

-Check this article for the instruction on manual import of the contacts.
+Check this article for the instruction on the manual import of the contacts.

 Manage your Segments